 The school's founding principle remains visible: choice.
 Students select from extensive options at every stage, creating genuinely personalised educational journeys.
 This freedom carries responsibility, and the school demands maturity from its students.
 It works brilliantly for those who thrive on autonomy; it requires adjustment for those accustomed to more structured guidance.

 In 2024, Millfield achieved 47% of GCSE entries at grades 9-7, placing it in the top 10% of schools for GCSE outcomes (FindMySchool ranking: 453rd in England, 1st locally in the Street area).
 Whilst this sits slightly below the England average of 54%, the context matters significantly.
-Millfield's intake spans a far wider ability range than many independent schools, deliberately including students with learning differences and sensory impairments.
+Millfield's intake spans a far wider ability range than many independent schools, deliberately including students with learning differences.
 A significant proportion pursue specialist pathways, music performance grades rather than traditional academics, competitive sport rather than classroom subjects, or combined academic and technical qualifications.

 At A-level, the picture sharpens considerably.
 Millfield achieved 60% of grades at A*-B in 2024, above the England average of 47%.
 This reflects the composition of the sixth form, which comprises principally those pursuing university pathways, plus specialist performers and athletes undertaking 3-4 A-levels alongside their elite training.